grd/FreePDM/ConceptOfDesign/FreePDM_05-Architecture.md

 In the ClientPC Block it is assumed that the user is a CAD user because it is the most complex case (see image below).
 If the user is a project manager (who does nothing with CAD, even not viewing) he / she shall mainly check / change the (project )attributes.
 In such a case there should be a method to install FreePDM without FreeCAD.
-All CAD related features are not necessary eihter so this package should be compacter as its CAD Equivalent.
+All CAD related features are not necessary either so this package should be compacter as its CAD Equivalent.

 ![IBD Client PC](FreePDM_CoD-Figures/IBD_ClientPC.png)